vmkvsite/TicTacToe4x4_NWP/README.md

 ---------------------------------------------------------------
 ## How to play:

 - Run 'TicTacToe4x4.exe', no additional libraries are needed.
-"Restart" will restart the game, "Infinite" will make it so each player can only have 4 symbols at the board (whenever you try to play a 5th, the oldest symbol will disappear), "Reset score" will reset the score, "Exit" leaves the program.
+"Restart" will restart the game, "Infinite" will make it so each player can only have 4 symbols at the board (whenever you try to play a 5th, the oldest symbol will turn purple and disappear upon next move), "Reset score" will reset the score, "Exit" leaves the program.
 Clicking on a status message after a win/draw starts a new game.

 ---------------------------------------------------------------
 # Project structure is as follows: